Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): A three-pronged approach to LRU

 \subsubsection{Modeling concurrency in a closed-loop model}

 Each request is handled by a single core.
 The total number of requests in the system is thus limited by the total number of cores.
-Throughout, we assume that there is one CPU with 72 cores (this will match our experimental setup), and thus we can process 72 requests concurrently.
+Throughout, we assume that there is one CPU with 72 cores, and thus we can process 72 requests concurrently.

 We thus model our caching system via a closed-loop queueing model, where a new request is allowed to enter only when some other request completes.
 The {\em multi-programming limit (MPL)} for the system is $N = 72$.
 See \cite[Chapters 2,6,7]{PerformanceModeling13} for background on modeling closed-loop queueing models.